Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Introduction

-We present two empirical examples to illustrate our testing procedure.
-First, we examine the heterogeneity in firm-level R\&D investment dynamics, following the work of \cite{aguilar-loyo_grouped_2024}.
-Second, we explore the relationship between income and democracy, based on the research by \cite{bonhomme_grouped_2015}.
-In both instances, the naive estimates reveal substantial heterogeneity.
-However, our testing procedures yield more nuanced results, underscoring the importance of accounting for group structure in our estimations.
+We present three empirical applications to illustrate our testing procedures.
+Our main application revisits the growth convergence club hypothesis in the spirit of \cite{canova2004testing} and \cite{phillips2007transition}, using data from the Penn World Table.
+Two further applications, reported in the appendix, examine heterogeneity in firm-level R\&D investment dynamics \citep{aguilar-loyo_grouped_2024}, and the relationship between income and democracy \citep{bonhomme_grouped_2015}.
+In all three cases, naive post-clustering inference points to pervasive heterogeneity, whereas our procedures deliver more disciplined conclusions, underscoring the importance of accounting for the uncertainty in group estimation.